Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 If there’s one thing I’ve learned about polyamorous people, it’s that we are a creative bunch.
 We can come up with nearly endless ways to structure, define, and personalise our relationships.
 So why not do the same with our financial arrangements?
 As long as everything is legal and fair, there are endless possibilities here.

-Instead of doing what you think you’re “supposed” to do, ask yourself what actually works for you, your partners, and your metamours.
+Instead of doing what you think you’re “supposed” to do with regards to polyamory and money, ask yourself what actually works for you, your partners, and your metamours.
 Talk about money, talk about your wants and needs, and craft something accordingly that is entirely your own.

-I am not any kind of expert and nothing I say in this section should be taken as legal or financial advice in any way whatsoever.
-You should consult a financial planner and a family lawyer in your area to advise you on how to manage your and your family’s finances.
+I am not a financial expert or lawyer.
+Nothing I say in this section should be taken as legal or financial advice in any way whatsoever.
+You should consult a financial planner and a family lawyer in your area.

 With a few very limited exceptions, polygamy is illegal pretty much everywhere.
 In other words, if you want to get legally married, you can only marry one person.